Zamora-Gabriel/QuizVue/ReadMe.txt

 # Download/Install
 ---------------------------------------

-Browse to demo link and download the zip or download it from:
+Browse to demo link and download the zip from the Assignment 2 branch or download it from:

 [Download Zip](https://github.com/Zamora-Gabriel/QuizVue/archive/refs/heads/Assignment2.zip)